arduino/docs-content/content/hardware/03.nano/boards/nano-rp2040-connect/tutorials/rp2040-data-logger/rp2040-data-logger.md

 Once done, navigate to Finder / Explorer, and locate a drive called **"NO NAME"**.
 This should now include a `data.csv` file.
 This contains the 25 readings we just made by running the script.

+***If you are using a Mac, you may need to change a setting that allows you to see external disks.
+If you can't see the drive, go to Finder > Preferences and tick the boxes that appear.***

 ![The "NO NAME" drive with a data.csv file.]()

+Congratulations, you have now successfully recorded data and stored it in a `.csv` file onboard the Nano RP2040 Connect.

+***Please note that you should never open this file whenever a file management operation is ongoing.
+This will most likely corrupt your file and you won't be able to obtain the data.
+Best practice is to record the data, wait a little, and then open up the `data.csv` file.***

+## Conclusion

+In this tutorial, we turned a Nano RP2040 Connect board into a data logger, without the use of any external components (such as an SD card).

+This is an incredibly useful tool whenever you are working with data collection, and the script found in this tutorial can be easily be altered to fit your project.

+While we in this tutorial only recorded values from an analog pin, there are many other things to do, such as:

+- Record data from the onboard IMU.
+- Record data from an external sensor.
+- Record events that occured along with a timestamp (for example, how many times a sensor value's threshold was met).